 - In the Diocese of Missouri, who should take this training?
 (PDF chart of diocesan standards)

 Every year the Commission holds at least one training in the St. Louis metro area and partners with one additional diocesan community outside of the metro area.

-For more information on the trainings, please contact Deacon Chester Hines.
+For more information on the trainings, please contact the Rev. Aaron Rogers.